 Comparison of the determined average reflectivity value for the test samples may indicate which coating reflects most infrared radiation, on average, over the 780-2000 nm range.
 As can be seen clearly from Figure 8, the sample with the TiN coating has the highest average value of infrared reflection.
 It is more than three times higher than for the aluminium coating.
-Moreover, a layer made of TiAl compared with aluminium and copper coatings demonstrates almost twice the average value of infrared reflection.
-In terms of the infrared radiationreflecting properties, the TiN coating is definitely the most effective.
+Moreover, a layer made of TiAl compared with aluminium and copper coatings demonstrates almost twice the average value

 Figure 7.
 Correlation of infrared reflectance (R) with wavelength.

 Note: Al = aluminium; Cu = copper.

 Figure 8.
 Average relative values of infrared reflectivity.
-Note: AI = aluminium; Cu = copper.
+Note: Al = aluminium; Cu = copper.